Mosabbir19/flutter-bot/README.md

-# Flutter Bot - Qoute bot
+# Flutter Bot - Quote bot

 Flutter Bot provides quotes.
 It is an interactive bot that gives result based on users preference.